 Jun 17, 2014 — If books float your boat, we've got just the thing: magical barge battles, the search for the Northwest Passage and a trans-Atlantic cruise that follows in Geoffrey Chaucer's footsteps.
 Also pirates!

-Jan 7, 2013 — In a new book, Civil War historian Bruce Levine says that from the destruction of the South emerged an entirely new country, making the Civil War equivalent to a second American Revolution.
-Integral to the Union's victory, he says, were the nearly 200,000 black soldiers who enlisted.
+Mar 28, 2014 — In a his book, historian Bruce Levine says that from the destruction of the South emerged an entirely new country, making the Civil War equivalent to a second American Revolution.

 Dec 28, 2013 — Miss Havisham is one of Charles Dickens' most enduring characters.
 She appears in Great Expectations as an eccentric recluse, jilted at the altar years ago, who still wears her wedding gown and presides over a rotting feast.
 In his new novel, Ronald Frame imagines the kind of life that would have created such a woman.

 Dec 4, 2013 — NPR staff and critics selected more than 200 standout titles.
 Now it's up to you: Choose your own adventure!
 Use our tags to search through books and find the perfect read for yourself or someone else.

 Dec 1, 2013 — Napoleonic Wars?
 The Royal Navy?
 Yawn.
 Novelist Nicola Griffith had low expectations when she started reading Patrick O'Brian's Master and Commander.
 But soon she was tearing through the 20-volume series, reveling in the deeply rendered friendship between the characters Jack and Stephen.
 It's a masterpiece, she says: "Jane Austen on a ship of war."

 Nov 15, 2013 — The 1853 memoir of free man turned captive Solomon Northup, Twelve Years a Slave, appears at No. 10.